manuel-192/m-m/PKGBUILDs/akm/README.md

 # akm
-Antergos/Arch kernel manager.
+Simple kernel manager for EndeavourOS and Arch.<br>
 Note: does not support kernels in AUR.

 ![](akm.png)